kaltokri/just-the-docs-test/docs/plugins/punishment.md

 ## How to use the penalty system inside of missions

-To use the penalty system inside of missions, you can use the commands
+To use the penalty system inside of missions, you can use the commands:

 ```lua
 --[[
     eventName, the event according to the penalties table